 This pick has truly historical significance…

-Here in 2021, we’re living in the era that’s seen the tragic deaths of George Floyd and Breonna Taylor.
+In recent years we’ve seen the tragic deaths of George Floyd and Breonna Taylor.
 In response, athletes like Lebron James, Michael Jordan, or Stephen Curry – and entertainers like Drake, Common, Chance the Rapper, and J Cole – all stand united the common cause of social equality.

 What you have is a groundswell of support behind racial injustice and racial equality.
 These issues have now been throw into the forefront by high-profile people of color.

 In my view, this will lead to re-rating the first person to break the color barrier in baseball – Jackie Robinson.
 He was the original pioneer of racial equality in baseball.
 As a result, his rookie cards will take on a higher significance in the history of the sport and our country.
-Jackie Robinson rookie cares now represent a profile in American history – as he pioneered the first step towards the movement we’re seeing grow stronger here in 20201 – and that’s why I believe his rookie cards will continue increasing in value.
+Jackie Robinson rookie cares now represent a profile in American history – as he pioneered the first step towards the movement we’re seeing grow stronger here in recent years – and that’s why I believe his rookie cards will continue increasing in value.